nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * 1b2.
 User makes another request to assign a skill value to a friend with a game, with a different `FRIEND_ID` and/or `GAME_ID`  for an existing friend and/or game.
     * Use case continues from step 2.

-* 1c. gitGud detects that the `SKILL_VALUE ` provided is invalid and does not meet specifications provided in User Guide.
+* 1c. gitGud detects that the `SKILL_VALUE` provided is invalid and does not meet specifications provided in User Guide.
-    * 1c1. gitGud informs user that `SKILL_VALUE ` provided is invalid.
+    * 1c1. gitGud informs user that `SKILL_VALUE` provided is invalid.
     * 1c2.
 User makes another request to assign a skill value to a friend with a game, with existing `FRIEND_ID` and `GAME_ID` with existing game link and valid `SKILL_VALUE`.
     * Use case continues from step 2.

-**Use case: UC07 - Schedule a friend**
+**Use case: UC07 - Schedule a friend's availability**

 **MSS**

 1. User requests to update a friend's schedule using a friend's `FRIEND_ID`, the time period (`START_HOUR` to `END_HOUR`) of the `DAY` they wish to set, as well as whether the friend `IS_FREE` then.
-2. gitGud updates the friend's schedule and informs user of successful scheduling of friend.
+2. gitGud updates the friend's schedule and informs user of successful scheduling of friend's availability.

    Use case ends.

 **Extensions**

 * 1a. gitGud detects that the `FRIEND_ID` does not exist.
-    * 1a1. gitGud informs user that it has no friend was found with specified `FRIEND_ID`.
+    * 1a1. gitGud informs user that no friend was found with specified `FRIEND_ID`.
     * 1a2.
 User makes another request to schedule a friend with a different `FRIEND_ID` for an existing friend.
     * Use case continues from step 2.